Should I Tell My New Partner I Have HPV?

 Sometimes our brains look for things that confirm our deepest fears.
 Sometimes these fears are based on a false view of ourselves, maybe coming from something said to you once about how they saw you.
 That’s the thing with trauma, it’s not always just about the event, but how the event changes how we see the world… and how we see ourselves.

-That deep pain can get lodged in our body.
+That deep pain can get lodged in our bodies.
 I don’t know the details of your sexual trauma, but it would be incredibly normal — even after you have worked on healing — to feel like you messed up in some way.
 As if you intentionally put yourself in a situation to contract HPV.
-After your sexual trauma until the deeper healing was in motion you might have blamed yourself for being in a situation that got you hurt, or staying in an abusive relationship for so long.
-1 in 5 women experience rape, and 1 in 3 women experience intimate partner violence, it sadly is that common, you are one of many, not alone in this at all.
+After your sexual trauma until the deeper healing was in motion, you might have blamed yourself for being in a situation that got you hurt or staying in an abusive relationship for so long.
+Sexual assault and intimate partner violence, sadly, is very common — you are one of many, not alone in this at all.
 And although you did not name that your sexual abuse was from a past partner, if it is, I wonder if that is adding to your fear of causing harm now.

+So when your doctor dismissed your desire to share with your partner, they were asking you to do something that does not align with who you are.
+And they were confirming a shameful false belief that you have been carrying around.
+We live in a society that more often than not blames the survivor, slowing down the healing, or honestly causing more harm after a traumatic event.
+Even during a rape kit, survivors are often asked how short their skirt was or if they should have drunk that much.
+Worse, survivors even when they are minors are directly blamed for leading the perpetrator on.
+These words are especially painful when they come from a loved one.

 Advertisement